I’ve got good news for you today: You can create new neural pathways until the day you die.

-- Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

-Out of these four core categories to successful aging, complete the following exercise:

-- What’s your life like in this area (be specific)?

-(Snapshot 4) - Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?
+- Health – this includes of course a balanced diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

 Out of these five core categories to successful aging, answer:

 - What’s your life like in this area (be specific)?